AiSuccessNow/AiSuccessNow/README.md

 -->

-Hi My name is Augustine Ojo, a dynamic Ai / Machine Learning enthusiast with passion for analysis and exploring ways machines can help solve big life problems.
+Thank you for stopping by.
+My name is Augustine Ojo, a predictive financial analyst with passion for analysis, forecasting and with an insatiable desire to use Ai and Machine Learning to solve real world problems to drive and defend competitive advantages in business and in life.
+Equipped with an MBA degree, schooled in traditional technical analysis and skilled in Python, Pandas, Matplotlib, Sklearn Seaborn, visualizations, etc. with proficiency in building models with Prophet, CNN, RNN, LSTM, NLP etc., he is versed in building and deploying AI and machine learning models and has competently worked with structured, semi-structured, and raw data with Ai and ML models to forecast and make predictions about future prices and market trends a dynamic Ai / Machine Learning enthusiast with passion for analysis and exploring ways machines can help solve big life problems.

 ## 🔭 I’m currently working on ..
 - Financial Market Forecasting with the Prophet Model